Skip Navigation

 The Language Arts team participates in the MSAC academic team league.
 They have three meets a year.
 Each school sends 12 members to the event where they are given two hours to use their teamwork skills, writing skills and creativity to produce their quality writing.
 These may include a position paper, a fictionalized journal, etc. Each team may submit at least two, but no more than four entries, which are then judged and scored by league coaches.
 Students in grades 9-12 are eligible to participate.

-Advisor: Mrs. Angie Reid
+Advisor: Mrs. Mackenzie Buccini

 Model UN is a competitive simulation of a session of the United Nations General Assembly.
 Teams are required to research a variety of political, economic and diplomatic issues as part of drafting resolutions to be introduced into the general session.
 They are scored in 5 categories during the UN session held at the Gratiot/Isabella RESD in Ithaca.
 The categories are: Parliamentary Procedure, Being in Character to the Delegation, Effective Problem Solving, Knowledge of the Session Topic and Knowledge of the UN.
 The MSAC usually holds three meets per year.
 Students in grades 9-12 may participate.